-R7 Faculties are responsible for arranging the supervision of a research degree student as governed by the Supervision Appendix.
+R8 Faculties are responsible for arranging the supervision of a research degree student as governed by the Supervision Appendix.

-- R7.1 The roles and responsibilities of the Faculty, Faculty Postgraduate Research Students Committee, Head of Department/Division, Faculty Vice-Dean for Doctoral Studies, Supervisors and Students are detailed in guidance provided by the Centre for Doctoral Studies - R7.2 Each student will be allocated a provisional principal (first) supervisor at the time of offer of a place.
-The first supervisor and further supervisory team (at least one additional supervisor) will be confirmed at enrolment or shortly thereafter, but at least within the first month of registration. - R7.3 For professional doctorate programmes, the appointment of the supervisors should take place within three months of the student successfully completing the taught elements of the programme. - R7.4 Faculties will have in place procedures for the appointment of supervisors which will ensure that a main supervisor and a second supervisor, or panel of supervisors, is appointed to supervise the research of each student and that the supervisors have appropriate research experience. - R7.5 Faculties shall ensure that at least one of the student's supervisors or member of the supervisory panel has a contract that extends beyond the duration of the student's degree. - R7.6 It is the responsibility of the supervisor to inform the student and the appropriate authority in the Faculty if they are suddenly unable to perform their duties as supervisor for more than one month. - R7.7 It is the responsibility of the Head of Department or Vice-Dean for Doctoral Studies in the Faculty to ensure appropriate cover is provided in case of unplanned absence, for example because of illness of the principal supervisor. - R7.8 It is the responsibility of the Head of Department/Vice-Deans for Doctoral Studies to make appropriate arrangements in the case of students changing or wishing to change their supervisor/supervisory team where it is deemed necessary or possible. - R7.9 Students and supervisors are required to read and sign a student/supervisor agreement within the first three months of registration, the format of which may vary according to Faculty.
+- 8.1 The roles and responsibilities of the Faculty, Faculty Postgraduate Research Students Committee, Head of Department/Division, Faculty Vice-Dean for Doctoral Studies, Supervisors and Students are detailed in guidance provided by the Centre for Doctoral Studies. - 8.2 Each student will be allocated a provisional principal (first) supervisor at the time of offer of a place; the first supervisor and further supervisory team (at least one additional supervisor) will be confirmed at enrolment or shortly thereafter, but at least within the first month of registration. - 8.3 For professional doctorate programmes, the appointment of the supervisors should take place within three months of the student successfully completing the taught elements of the programme. - 8.4 Faculties will have in place procedures for the appointment of supervisors which will ensure that a principal supervisor and a second supervisor, or panel of supervisors, is appointed to supervise the research of each student and that the supervisors have appropriate research experience. - 8.5 It is the responsibility of the Head of Department with support from the Vice-Dean for Doctoral Studies in the Faculty to ensure appropriate cover is provided in case of planned or unplanned absence of more than 31 calendar days, for example because of illness of the principal supervisor. - 8.6 If deemed necessary and found to be possible at any time to change a supervisor or supervisory team, it is the responsibility of the Head of Department with support from the Vice-Dean for Doctoral Studies to make appropriate arrangements within an appropriate timeframe. - 8.7 Students and supervisors are required to read and sign a student/supervisor agreement within the first three months of registration, the format of which may vary; please refer to the admitting faculty for relevant details.